lilatomic/lilatomic.ca/posts/dhall_common_tasks_for_config_files.md

 ---
 title: Common Dhall Tasks for Config Files
 description: How to do that thing you want to do in Dhall
 date: 2020-12-09
 tags:
   - dhall
   - using
-layout: layouts/post.njk
+layout: post
 ---
 # Common Dhall Tasks for Config Files

 This page describes common tasks in using Dhall for generating config files.
 It provides the step-by-step for implementing these common features.

 ## Enums (Sum Types)